Mystery3/RotMG-InfographicMaker/README.md

 The infographic maker is case-sensitive so it is recommended that you capitalize the item name as a title.
 The exact string " | " separates names and links.
 You can also edit the dungeons.txt file the same way, not only the item dictionaries.

 # Quantity Numbers for Tokens
-Any dictionary file with "token" in its name will be expected to end with a number or x followed by a number separated by a space.
-This number will be drawn onto the image in the infographic.
+Any item ending with x followed by a number (with an optional space between) will have that number drawn onto its image.

 # Manual Sorting
-The options button and the config.txt (use 1 or 0) contain an option for manual sorting.
-If it is on, the item will be sorted as given in the text box.
-More settings to be added in the future.
+If manual sorting is on, the item will be sorted as given in the text box.

 # Note
 Python file is the source code.
 It requires all the same things to run as the .exe.

 # Instructions on using the app can be found in the app
+Not yet.